How long to season conifer wood

 Kiln seasoning, also known as artificial drying, uses special kilns to speed up the drying process of conifer wood.
 This method is faster compared to air-drying and allows for controlled temperature and humidity, resulting in a quicker and more even drying process.
 Kiln seasoning is widely used in commercial settings, where time is a limiting factor.
 However, it might not be as cost-effective for smaller-scale operations due to the initial investment in the kiln.

-See also How long are epc valid for
+See also How long does it take for saxenda to work

 In addition to air-drying and kiln seasoning, it’s important to follow a few general guidelines to ensure optimal seasoning results: